 - What stories do you want to tell and which customer segments would be best to tell them?

-Ready to start collecting your own user generated story-first videos?
-The StoryTap platform makes it easy for big brands to collect specific video experience stories at scale.
+Ready to start producing your own user generated story-first videos?
+The StoryTap platform makes it easy for big brands to produce specific video experience stories at scale.
 Our platform will then distribute approved customer videos to help drive traffic, customer engagement, and increased conversions.
 Additionally, our client success team makes sure that we do all the heavy lifting, not you.
 Click here to learn more about our platform and get started!